todd-demone/LightBnB/README.md

 \i server/db/seeds/02_seeds.sql;
 ```

-5. Run the server
+5. Run the server.
 ```
 npm run start
 ```

 6. go to <http://localhost:3000/> in your browser.

-7. Click login.
-Use the following to login as a sample user:
+7. Click the login link.
+Use the following sample user data to complete the login:
     - email: `jacksonrose@hotmail.com`
     - password: `password`